We help you give and we strengthen the causes you give to

 In July 2023, the Charity Commission launched inquiries into The Telz Talmudical Academy and Talmud Torah Trust and The Gevurath Ari Torah Academy Trust.
 The regulator’s concerns related to financial management and controls within the charities, including the use of signed blank cheques.
 Whilst this inquiry is about charities which raise funds for Jewish faith institutes in Israel, it echoes concerns that the Commission reported on in 2022 on Christian churches and ministries.

-In this recent case, the regulator was concerned about the charities’ financial management after discovering that one trustee, who lives in Israel, was in possession of the charities’ cheque books containing several blank cheques, pre-signed by the trustees who live in the UK.
+In the 2023 case, the regulator was concerned about the charities’ financial management after discovering that one trustee, who lives in Israel, was in possession of the charities’ cheque books containing several blank cheques, pre-signed by the trustees who live in the UK.
 Also that the charities operate heavily in cash (which the Commission advises against) and did not maintain adequate records on its use.
 The trustees could not provide adequate evidence on how they were monitoring or verifying the end use of the charities’ funds overseas.

 The Commission then exercised its powers under the Charities Act 2011 and made an order to restrict the trustees from undertaking certain transactions, especially withdrawing funds in cash and pre-signing cheques.